 The private section is not directly accessible to objects not belonging to the same class.
-From the main program we cannot access methods and data listed here.
-Usually members are listed here.
-Members are objects and variables that are used to represent the status of the object.
+From the main program, for example, we cannot access private methods and data.
+Members are usually declared as private.
+Members are objects and variables used to represent the status of the object.
 In this case we choose to represent the temperature as a floating point number in a given scale (let's say the Celsius one).
-Since this member is inaccessible from outside, this choice is completely arbitrary, however it does not harm the working of the class.
-As a consequence, we see in a moment that even if we change the way in which we choose to describe the status, there is no consequence for the main program, nor for any other object using objects of the class Temperature.
-Simply stated, the variable t represents the status of the object as the temperature given in degrees Celsius.
-Note that we called this member t and not t.
+Since this member is inaccessible from outside, this choice is completely arbitrary, still preserving the independence of the the objects belonging to this class on the implementation.
+In fact, if we change the way in which we describe the status, there is no consequence for the main program, nor for any other object using objects of the class Temperature.
+The reason for that is shown in the next section.

+Simply stated, the variable ${\mathtt{t}}$ represents the status of the object as the temperature given in degrees Celsius.
+Note that we called this member ${\mathtt{t}}$ and not ${\mathtt{t}}$ .
 The leading underscore is used to distinguish member variables from other local variables used in the class definition.
 Again, this is not mandatory for C++, but it is a good practice.
-Some programmer does not like variable names starting with and underscore and another convention uses m{-} as the leading characters for members.
+Some programmer does not like variable names starting with and underscore and another convention uses $\mathtt{m}{\mathtt{l}}$ as the leading characters for members.